Khalid6468/logiray/README.md

     #If you used build.sh to build use:
     parser <filenames>

-To make parser and also intermediate files:

-    make
+To check our progress on AST and Semantic Analysis, switch to **AST** branch.
+While building it in AST branch, we got errors with yyerror function.
+We identified the issue to be with migrating from C to C++ but could not fix it.
+The AST is partially but correctly done.

-Testcases are in **tests** directory. importFile.lg is used to test import feature. importFeature is still WorkInProgress.
+Testcases are in **tests** directory. "import" feature is something that we believe is the **key** feature of our compiler.